-A two-thirds majority of the current department membership present and eligible to vote on bylaws is required to amend the bylaws.
+A two-thirds majority of the current department membership present and eligible to vote on by-laws is required to amend the by-laws.

-Any proposed amendment(s) shall be presented and distributed at a department meeting and voted on at the next subsequent meeting.
+Any proposed amendment(s) shall be presented and distributed in writing at a department meeting and voted on at the next subsequent meeting.

 Policies pertaining to personnel issues, which are the responsibility of the ranked-faculty (tenure-track or tenured), or of the tenured faculty may only be changed by those voting.
-Personnel matters include decisions on retention, reappointment, tenure, promotion, Chair elections, and hiring.
+Personnel matters include decisions on retention, reappointment, tenure, promotion, chairperson elections, and hiring.

-Second readings may be waived for bylaws amendments that do not pertain to personnel decisions.
+Second readings can be waived for by-laws amendments that do not pertain to personnel decisions.